krishaamer/green-filter-research/research/literature/fintech.md

 -   Is economic growth the wrong goal: Diduch (2020)

--   Celo’s protocol invests in carbon credits on the protocl level: “Celo and Regenerative Finance - Climate and ReFi” (2021)
+-   Celo’s protocol invests in carbon credits on the protocl level: Anon.
+(2021a)

 -   https://www.openesg.com/ because you can’t trust ESG Aikman (2022)

 -   Horwitz (2017) critics would say donut economics would expand the role of the government

--   World Bank Changing the Wealth of Nations, comprehensive GDD+ metrics (**worldbankChangingWealthNations2021?**)
+-   World Bank Changing the Wealth of Nations, comprehensive GDD+ metrics World Bank (2021)

 -   Mazzucato (2021)

 -   Krausmann et al. (2018)

--   “What Is Regenerative Capitalism and Why Is It Important?”
-(2022)
+-   Anon.
+(2022a)

 -   support_ll (2021)